Ellie Phipps Price and Chris Towt, Founders & Directors

-Nancy got her first horse at age 8 and has owned and ridden for others since then, working at a guest ranch for fifteen years, and as an assistant trainer and barn manager to a performance horse trainer for five years before joining MCR.
+She got her first horse at age 8 and has owned horses and ridden for others since then, including working at a guest ranch for fifteen years, exercising high goal polo ponies, and working as an assistant trainer and barn manager for a performance horse trainer before coming to Montgomery Creek Ranch.

 Seth is originally from Yuba City, is now happily settled in Stonyford where he and his wife Chandra are enjoying raising their children in a small town.
 Seth came to MCR with some experience in construction and landscape maintenance, which makes him an invaluable member of the MCR team.
 While primarily responsible for the care of the horses, Seth can be found wherever the action is at MCR.
 As one of our original team members, Seth now knows the names of many of the 200 wild horses in the main herd, and knows the quirks and antics of the young horses in training as well as anyone.
 For fun Seth enjoys riding dirt bikes more than horses.